Percentage

 Have you ever wondered what it really means when you see a sign saying “50% off” at your favorite store, or when your exam result says you scored 80%?
 That’s the magic of percentages at work!

-Percentages pop up everywhere — in shopping, banking, sports, cooking, and even when we talk about how much our phone battery is left!
+Percentages pop up everywhere: in shopping, banking, sports, cooking, and even when we talk about how much battery life is left on our phone!
 Learning about percentage helps you make sense of numbers in everyday life, so you can save money, understand reports, or simply brag about your high scores.

 Table of Contents